Advocacy & Policy

 - Participate in and give public comment at meetings that could help sway lawmakers to change city and county policies.

-- Find out where shelters are being proposed in your district and contact your local City Councilmember, County Supervisor, and other officials to show your support for these projects.
+- Find out where shelters and housing developments are being proposed in your district and contact your local City Councilmember, County Supervisor, and other officials to show your support for these projects.

 - Contact them anyways to advocate for more affordable housing and permanent supportive housing in your community in general.